skyscnr-test/strata-template/README.md

+Note that the reusable workflow is unable to run for this template repo because our self-hosted runners aren't enabled on public repositories for our GH Enterprise.

 ## Making a strata from this template?
 Your to-dos:

 - Update any area marked `replace-me-strata-name` with your stratum repo name